ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/hr_assistant.rst

 9. Using the Question Answerer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :doc:`Question Answerer <../userguide/kb>` component in Workbench is mainly used within dialogue state handlers for retrieving information from the knowledge base.
-In the case of HR assistant that intelligently retrieves information from a knowledge base of employee information a question answerer is essential.
+In the case of an HR assistant that intelligently retrieves information from a knowledge base of employee information a question answerer is essential.
 Other than the unsupported intent, all of the intents in the HR Assistant make use of the Question Answerer.

 .. code:: python

-   from mmworkbench.components.question_answerer import QuestionAnswerer qa = QuestionAnswerer(app_path='food_ordering')
+   from mmworkbench.components.question_answerer import QuestionAnswerer qa = QuestionAnswerer(app_path='hr_assistant')
    restaurants = qa.get(index='user_data')[0:3]
    [user['emp_name'] for user in users]